Turkey shoots down Russian jet it says violated its airspace

-BRUSSELS (AP) — The latest on the Greek financial crisis (all times Brussels local):
+CHICAGO (AP) — The latest on the shooting of a black teenager by a white Chicago police officer (all times local):

 A humorous slant on the top news of the day, Jon Stewart reports on the foibles and fumbles of the real world watch